pingcap/docs-dm/en/overview.md

     - If conflict exists between sharded tables, solve the conflict by referring to [handling conflicts of auto-increment primary key](shard-merge-best-practices.md#handle-conflicts-of-auto-increment-primary-key).
 Otherwise, data replication is not supported.
 Conflicting data can cover each other and cause data loss.

-    - For other sharding restrictions, see [Sharding DDL usage restrictions](feature-shard-merge.md#restrictions).
+    - For other sharding restrictions, see [Sharding DDL usage Restrictions in pessimistic mode](feature-shard-merge-pessimistic.md#restrictions) and [Sharding DDL usage Restrictions in optimistic mode](feature-shard-merge-optimistic.md#restrictions).

 + Operations